openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 [**Audio Player**](https://wpmet.com/plugin/elementskit/audio-player/) - Make your music or audio files and present them on your website interestingly with ElementsKit’s Audio Player widget.
 It contains features like uploading audio via the WordPress media library, embedding audio using URL, progress bar control, showing playtime and total duration, and so on.

 == 40. # Content Ticker (PRO) ==
-[**Content Ticker**](https://wpmet.com/plugin/elementskit/content-ticker/) - Utilizing ElementsKit Content Ticker Widget you can showcase recent posts, latest and trending news, etc, stylishly.
+[**Content Ticker**](https://wpmet.com/plugin/elementskit/content-ticker/) - Utilizing the ElementsKit Content Ticker Widget you can showcase recent posts, latest and trending news, etc, stylishly.
 The widget is designed with features like bubble animation, any icon set with a ticker title, content effect, Direction left/right, and many more essential customization options.

 == 41. # Coupon Code (PRO) ==
 [**Coupon Code**](https://wpmet.com/plugin/elementskit/coupon-code/) - The Coupon Code widget guides you to make a small and customizable pop-up that shows on your site.
 With the widget, you can create advanced coupon codes and discount sections with popup style, border radius, slide style, button with input, and other designing options.
 You can style them with you can display special offers, discounts, or vouchers on your e-commerce platform.

+== 42. # Pinterest Feed (PRO) ==
+[**Pinterest Feed**](https://wpmet.com/plugin/elementskit/pinterest-feed/) - The Pinterest feed widget is another addition to the pro list of ElementsKit Eementor Addons.
+You can personalize a Pinterest feed based on your people's interests, search history, and engagement with pins with the widget.
+It is easy to drag and drop, style, customize, and add to the website to enhance visibility.

 == PRO Modules Features in premium Addon version ==